eugene-khyst/letsencrypt-docker-compose/README.md

 ## <a id="3b878279a04dc47d60932cb294d96259"></a>Overview

-This example automatically obtains and renews [Let's Encrypt](https://letsencrypt.org/) TLS certificates and sets up HTTPS in Nginx for multiple domain names using Docker Compose.
+This example automatically obtains and renews [Let's Encrypt](https://letsencrypt.org/) free SSL/TLS certificates and sets up HTTPS in Nginx for multiple domain names using Docker Compose.

 You can set up HTTPS in Nginx with Let's Encrypt TLS certificates for your domain names and get an A+ rating in [SSL Labs SSL Server Test](https://www.ssllabs.com/ssltest/) by changing a few configuration parameters of this example.

 Let's Encrypt is a certificate authority that provides free X.509 certificates for TLS encryption.
 The certificates are valid for 90 days and can be renewed.
 Both initial creation and renewal can be automated using [Certbot](https://certbot.eff.org/).

-When using Kubernetes Let's Encrypt TLS certificates can be easily obtained and installed using [Cert Manager](https://cert-manager.io/).
+When using Kubernetes Let's Encrypt TLS certificates can be easily obtained and installed using cloud native certificate management solutions.
 For simple websites and applications, Kubernetes is too much overhead and Docker Compose is more suitable.
 But for Docker Compose there is no such popular and robust tool for TLS certificate management.